-We have the great honor to announce, that Professor Dr. Benjamin List, Max Planck Institute for Coal Research, Germany, is giving the opening lecture at the first Young Chemists Summit in Innsbruck.
+We have the great honor to announce, that Professor Dr. Benjamin List, Max Planck Institute for Coal Research, Germany, is giving the opening lecture at the first Young Chemists Summit.

 Professor Dr. List is Member of the National Academy of Sciences Leopoldina, Director of the Max Planck Institute for Coal Research in Mülheim an der Ruhr, Honorary professor at the University of Cologne and Scientific Member of the Max Planck Society.

 List studied chemistry at the Freie Universität Berlin.
 After finishing his PhD at the Goethe University in Frankfurt, he did his Post-Doc at the Scripps Research Institute in California, USA.
 Between 1999 and 2003 List was Assistant Professor at the Scripps Research Institute.

 Benjamin List has co-founded the field of organocatalysis and is developing new catalysis concepts.
 Organocatalysts are used, for example, in the production of drugs.
 Prof. List discovered the natural amino acid proline as an efficient catalyst (proline-catalyzed intermolecular aldol reaction) and thus made organocatalysis possible.